 In 2017, the Health and Youth Care Inspectorate launched area-based supervision of networks in home environments.
-For area-based supervision, the we do not visit a single institution or organisation.
+For area-based supervision, we do not visit a single institution or organisation.
 Rather, we look at various care providers in one area, for example, a particular neighbourhood or municipality.
 The area can vary in size.